olilanz/ai-yue-gp/README.md

  - 0: Run with the original transformers, without deepmeepbeep's optimizations.
  - 1: Apply the patches - may give unintended side effects in certain configurations.

-YUEGP_AUTO_UPDATE: Automatically updates the inference scripts to the latest verion upon container start-up.
+YUEGP_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest verion upon container start-up (default: 0).
  - 0: Don't update automatically.
-Use the scripts that are bundled (default).
+Use the scripts that are bundled.
  - 1: Update and use the latest features / models.
 But also accept that this may being breaking changes.

 More documentation on the effect of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP.git).